markmark206/temporal/protobufftest/README.md

 Criteria for evaluation:
 * What makes linters happy? (out of the box)

-  Bth linters are immediately happy with Option 3
+  Both linters are immediately happy with Option 3

 * What is linter enforcable? (out of the box)